preactjs/prefresh/README.md

 ## Best practices

-The general best practices are linear to other hot-reloaders and concepts.
+### Recognition

-Aim at making your components recognizable, so start them with a capital, if you're using custom-hooks start them with "use" and then a capital letter.
+We need to be able to recognise your components, this means that components should start with a capital letter and hook should start with `use` followed by a capital letter.
-If you're sharing hooks between components don't export them from the same place you're exporting components from.
-This could lead to stale occurences in other components.

-Example:

-/
- - Counter.js --> The Counter component
- - BigCounter.js --> The BigCounter component
- - sharedHooks.js --> useCounter
+This allows the Babel plugin to effectively recognise these.

-Note that a component like this
+Do note that a component as seen below is not named.

 ```jsx
 export default () => {